FUGITIVE PIGMENTS LIST! Lightfast tests, paint fading and understanding rating systems for watercolor.

 --- NR9 Rose Madder (root plant) ---

-Rarely used pigments (in production, but without code numbers): These fugitive ingredients are not used commercially often enough to have been assigned a color index number.
-This includes paints such as Daniel Smith's Primatek or Roman Szmal mineral watercolors, handmade paints from Kremer mineral or gemstone pigment powders.
+Mineral paints and rarely used pigment ingredients without assigned color index numbers: Some fugitive ingredients are not used commercially often enough to have been registered for a pigment code.
+This includes paints such as Daniel Smith's Primatek, some Roman Szmal mineral watercolors, handmade paints from Kremer mineral or gemstone pigment powders.
 Turner and D.S. offer modern "Mayan" colors that may have been assigned codes after production.
 This means the labels and color charts of these companies do not specify a number, though the Color Index association may have assigned this chemical a code that can't be verified with the paint manufacturer.

 --- PG24 Ultramarine Green Genuine ---